SciPhi-AI/R2R/README.md

      ```
    - Install the project dependencies with Poetry:
      ```bash
-     # See pyproject for available extras, use "all" for every optional dep.
+     # See pyproject.toml for available extras
+     # use "all" to include every optional dependency
      poetry install --extras "parsing"
      ```